 - Taken from “Mines Market Now Take-Out Only” communication.

 Arthur Lakes Library

 The Arthur Lakes Library is closed until further notice.
-All library programs and events for the remainder of the semester (Mindful Monday, Pause for Paws, concerts, etc.) are canceled.
+All library programs and events for the remainder of the semester (Pause for Paws, concerts, etc.) are canceled.
 We have extended loan periods of all items currently checked out.
 You may still return items via our front entrance book drop.

 - How the library is maximizing information access and library services during this period of building closure